The habits of a well-organized person in his home.

 Here, too, it goes without saying that cleanliness is an essential component in any package deal called a 'Tidy house.'
-After all, it is impossible to imagine a stinking house (even if all its accessories are well stored and organized) and still call it tidy.
+After all, it's impossible to imagine a stinking house (even if all its accessories are well stored and organized) and still call it tidy.

 Nice and clean

-The well-organized person in his home will not give you even one chance to catch him unprepared.
-His house will always look clean at the highest level possible.
+The well-organized person in his home will not allow you even one chance to catch him unprepared.
+His house will always look neat and clean at the highest level possible.

 2. Keep Your Eyes Open.

-One of the most valuable tools of a well-organized person within his home is his ability to pay close attention to his house in aspects requiring regular maintenance and repairs.
+One of the most valuable tools of a well-organized person is his ability to pay close attention to his house in terms of regular maintenance and repairs.

 Maintaining a "Well-tidy" home is not just a matter of proper cleaning and storage.
-There is no way you can avoid the natural wear of things, no matter what you do about it.
-You must know in advance which device/furniture, etc., will be out of use soon.
+You cannot avoid the natural wear of 'things,' no matter what you do about it.
+Therefore, You must know in advance which device/furniture will be out of use soon.

 As mentioned above, a well-organized person knows how to ensure everything ticks perfectly, like a Swiss watch.
-He does not suddenly encounter a situation where, without prior notice, he is "stuck" with a product that is not functioning.
+He does not suddenly encounter a situation where, without prior notice, he gets "stuck" with some nonfunctioning products.

 Be aware of the state of your home